Emiliopg91/RogPerfTuner/README.md

 You can use any AUR helper (tested on yay and paru) to make a local installation of the package.
 That process performs installation of every dependency.

 ### Steam and DeckyLoader integration

-To enable Steam integration, you should install Steam and DeckyLoader previous to the first run of RogControlCenter.
-If you've already launched RogControlCenter you can delete ~/.RogControlCenter and perform Steam and DeckyLoader installation.
+To enable Steam integration, you should install Steam and DeckyLoader previous to the first run of RogPerfTuner.
+If you've already launched RogPerfTuner you can delete ~/.RogPerfTuner and perform Steam and DeckyLoader installation.

 ## Compatibility